guettli/python-tips/README.md

 Example: You are running Ubuntu 20.04 which ships with Python 3.8, but you want to test your code with Python 3.10.

+# Drawbacks

+Python is not made for hyperscaling.
+It uses too much ressources.
+You can server several hundret http requests per second, but if you need to server several thousand requests per second, then you might get troubles.
+But who cares?
+If your product is very successful you can hire developers to rewrite critical parts in a more performant language.

 # Related